-Taxation is a fundamental part of our Finance function and there is constant dialogue between the Senior Management and the Finance function to whom the day to day management of tasks are delegated to ensure the Bank manages its tax risk.
+Taxation is a fundamental part of our Finance function which is responsible for all aspects of tax compliance as per HMRC rules and to ensure the Bank manages its tax risk conservatively and effectively.

 The Bank does not undertake nor facilitate transactions which are designed to achieve tax results that are contrary to the intention of tax legislation.
-We are committed to combating financial crime including money laundering arising from tax evasion and;
+The Bank is committed to combating financial crime including money laundering arising from tax evasion.

 The Bank does not engage in tax planning other than that which supports our genuine commercial activity or where the arrangements could adversely impact the Bank's reputation, corporate responsibilities and working relationships with HMRC.
-We do not enter into arrangements which are against the intention of Parliament and we do not use artificial tax structures that are intended for tax avoidance.
+The Bank does not enter into arrangements which are against the intention of Parliament and does not use artificial tax structures that are intended for tax avoidance.